 For instance, for any integer $n \ge 1$,

 is a pairing of $[2n]$ (we use the standard notation $[n]:=\{1,\cdots,n\}$).
 Note that the existence of a pairing of $S$ clearly implies that $|S|$ is even.

 Let us consider now two pairings $\BC,\WC$ of the same set $S$ consisting of $2n$ elements.
-We consider the following bipartite edge-labeled graph $\loops(\BC,\WC)$: \begin{itemize} \item it has $n$ black vertices indexed by the two-element sets of $\BC$ and $n$ white vertices indexed by the two-element sets of $\WC$; \item its edges are labeled with the elements of $S$.
-The extremities of the edge labeled $i$ are the pairs of $\BC$ and $\WC$ containing $i$. \end{itemize} Note that each vertex has degree $2$ and each edge has one white and one black extremity.
+We consider the following bicolored, edge-labeled graph $\loops(\BC,\WC)$: \begin{itemize} \item it has $n$ black vertices indexed by the pairs of $\BC$ and has $n$ white vertices indexed by the pairs of $\WC$; \item its edges are labeled with the elements of $S$.
+The extremities of the edge labeled $i$ are the pair of $\BC$ containing $i$ and the pair of $\WC$ containing $i$. \end{itemize}

+Note that each vertex has degree $2$ and each edge has one white and one black extremity.
 Besides, if we erase the indices of the vertices, it is easy to recover them from the labels of the edges (the index of a vertex is the set of the two labels of the edges leaving this vertex).
-Thus, we forget the indices of the vertices and view $\loops(\BC,\WC)$ as an edge-labeled graph.
+Thus, in the following we forget the indices of the vertices and view $\loops(\BC,\WC)$ as an edge-labeled graph.